lafmdp/Awesome-Papers-Autonomous-Agent/README.md

 ## Update history

+- 2024/01/31: Add a special list for surveys on autonomous agent.
 - 2023/12/08: Add papers accepted by [ICML'23](https://icml.cc/virtual/2023/papers.html?filter=titles) and [ICLR'23]() :rocket:
 - 2023/11/08: Add papers accepted by [NeurIPS'23](https://openreview.net/group?id=NeurIPS.cc/2023/Conference&referrer=%5BHomepage%5D(%2F)).
 Add related links (project page or github) to these accepted papers :tada:
 - 2023/10/25: Classify all papers based on their research topics.
 Check ToC for the standard of classification :clap: